guidanoli/c-bf/README.md

-# c-bf
+# C Brainfuck Compiler

-C Brainfuck Compiler
+Having developed an interpreter in Lua, I thought I would give building a compiler a try.
+Will see...